ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

  * Do not use bold and italics together.
  * Do not underline at all.
  * Consider font size, line spacing, line length at first
- * The question marke is underused, the exclamation point overused [^3]
+ * The question mark is underused, the exclamation point overused [^3]
  * Treat headings as the structure of your argument, not your document

 Thank you for making it this far.
 If you did, you almost certainly thought of